pauby/raedrizk-workshops/exercises/ansible_windows/8-chocolatey/README.md

 =======================================================

-## Step 1 - Install a package using an adhoc command
+## Step 1 - Install a package using an ad-hoc command

-To start, we will use an adhoc comman to install `git` using the `win_chocolatey` module.
+To start, we will use an ad-hoc command to install `git` using the `win_chocolatey` module.
 The `win_chocolatey` module is used to manage packages on a Windows system using Chocolatey.
 <br>
 To get started click **Inventories** on the left panel, and then click the name of our Inventory **Workshop Inventory**.
 Now that you are on the Inventory Details page, we will need to go select our Host.
 So click **HOSTS**.